CoreQ: Learning-Free Mismatch Correction and Successive Rounding for Quantization: Introduction

 \section{Introduction}

-Large language models (LLMs) have demonstrated remarkable performance across a wide range of tasks and application domains, but their size presents a major challenge to practical deployment \citep{ge2023openagi,yang2024harnessing,nam2024using}.
-Modern transformer-based LLMs contain billions of parameters, which translates to tens to hundreds of gigabytes of weights in standard floating-point formats and substantial inference latency due to memory traffic \citep{gholami2024ai,kim2023squeezellm}.
-These costs limit deployment on commodity hardware and make on-device or edge inference largely impractical \citep{xu2024device}.
-As a result, improving inference efficiency by reducing both memory footprint and runtime while preserving accuracy has become a central challenge in bringing LLM capabilities to real-world systems.
+Large language models (LLMs) achieve strong performance across a wide range of tasks, but their size presents a major challenge to practical deployment \cite{ge2023openagi,yang2024harnessing,nam2024using}.
+Modern transformer-based LLMs contain billions of parameters, requiring tens to hundreds of gigabytes of weight storage when stored in high precision and incurring substantial inference latency due to memory traffic \cite{gholami2024ai,kim2023squeezellm}.
+These costs limit deployment on commodity hardware and make on-device or edge inference difficult \cite{xu2024device}.
+Consequently, reducing memory footprint and runtime while preserving accuracy has become essential for practical LLM deployment.

-Post-training quantization (PTQ) enables compression of a pretrained model without retraining by mapping its weights to low-bit integer formats, thus providing a practical path to efficient inference.
-To remain scalable, PTQ is typically implemented as a layer-wise optimization procedure: a small calibration set is used to define a local reconstruction objective that quantifies the mismatch between quantized and full-precision layer outputs, and the quantized weights are obtained by approximately solving a discrete rounding problem over a low-bit grid \citep{nagel2020up,hubara2021accurate,li2021brecq,frantar2022obq,frantar2022gptq}.
-This formulation highlights two closely related design choices that ultimately govern the performance of a quantized model: \textbf{(i)} the choice of the layer-wise calibration objective, and \textbf{(ii)} the rounding procedure used to navigate the resulting discrete search space.
+Post-training quantization (PTQ) enables compression of a pretrained model without retraining by mapping its weights to low-bit formats, providing a practical path to efficient inference.
+To remain scalable, PTQ is typically performed layer-by-layer.
+Given a small calibration set, sequential PTQ quantizes each layer by solving a discrete rounding problem that minimizes a layer-wise calibration objective using activations from the already-quantized prefix \cite{nagel2020up,hubara2021accurate,li2021brecq,frantar2022obq,frantar2022gptq}.
+While efficient, this layer-wise procedure ignores the compounding effect of earlier quantization errors across layers.
+As layers are quantized sequentially, the activations entering deeper layers deviate from those in the full-precision model, creating a mismatch between the full-precision and partially quantized computation paths \cite{ligptaq,arai2026qep,liao2024apiq}.